adult congenital heart disease Dubai

 - Atrial Septal Defect (ASD): A hole between the two upper heart chambers (atria), which may lead to right heart enlargement over time.

-- Ventricular Septal Defect (VSD): A hole between the lower chambers (ventricles), sometimes closing on its own or requiring repair.
+- Ventricular Septal Defect (VSD): VSD is a hole between the two lower chambers of the heart.
+In some cases it closes on its own over time, while others need surgical repair.

 - Patent Foramen Ovale (PFO): A small flap-like opening between the atria that fails to close naturally after birth.
 Often harmless, but can increase stroke risk in some patients.